 You can use the upper steamer tray to steam vegetables, corn, proteins or whatever else you’d like.
 I use it religiously for broccoli and carrots and it preserves the color, nutrients, and taste of all of my vegetables quite nicely.

 Fortunately, the inner pot of the Oster rice cooker truly is nonstick.
 You can use the provided spatula to scoop up the rice and the rice comes right off.
 Therefore, cleaning is a breeze.

 It’s dishwasher safe and you can also just use a regular sponge to clean it as well.
 Of course, be sure to unplug the unit first.

-Oster Rice Cooker Features – Best Cheap Rice Cooker
+Oster Rice Cooker Features – Best Budget Rice Cooker (6 cup)